 The core ministries of CEF are the Good News Clubs and the 5-Day Clubs.
 These group meetings take place all around the world in neighborhood settings such as schools, churches, community centers, homes, and backyards.
 The meetings are geared toward presenting the gospel in ways that children can understand and relate to, in a familiar environment and at an age-appropriate level.
 The Good News Clubs meet weekly throughout the school year, whereas the 5-Day Clubs take place in the summer.

 On June 11, 2001, Child Evangelism Fellowship’s Good News Clubs won a significant victory when the U.S. Supreme Court ruled in Good News Club v.
 Milford Central School that religious clubs cannot be denied from meeting at public schools after hours if other private groups can meet during that time.
 In a 6-to-3 opinion written by Justice Clarence Thomas, the Court held that excluding a club because of its religious stance is a violation of the First Amendment.

-Today, Child Evangelism Fellowship is the world’s largest evangelism ministry to children, claiming to reach more than 25 million children with the gospel message each year.
-The fellowship is active in every state in the United States and more than 150 countries.
-It has approximately 2,900 missionaries overseas, 700 full-time employees in the United States and Canada, and some 40,000 volunteers around the world.
+Today, Child Evangelism Fellowship is the world’s largest evangelism ministry to children, claiming to reach more than 25 million children in person with the gospel message each year.
+The fellowship is active in every state in the United States and most countries in the world.
+It has approximately 3,500 missionaries overseas, 1,030 full-time employees in the United States and Canada, and some 400,000 volunteers around the world.
 CEF’s home offices are in Warrenton, Missouri, USA.